 “Don’t let someone else’s opinion of you become your reality.”

 From then on, Les Brown chose to believe in himself and that he could do it in life.
-He trusted that he could do better in life and he deserved to achieve amazing success like all others did.
+He trusted that he could do better in life and he deserved to achieve amazing success like all others.
 And he did.

 Today, Les Brown is a famous motivational speaker and he has been traveling and speaking around the world.
 His story has touched and inspired millions, including me.

-Hence, lesson #1, if you want to find out what you want to do in your life, never listen to others’ opinion of you and don’t compare with others.
+Hence, lesson #1, if you want to find out what you want to do in your life, never listen to others’ opinions of you and don’t compare with others.

-Once you understood this basic rule, then, it is time to discover your passion, your calling, and what you want to do out of your life.
+Once you understand this basic rule, then, it is time to discover your passion, your calling, and what you want to do out of your life.

 There are 7 strategies you can use below.
-Each of them has their own pros and cons.
-And you can try out all of them if you want to.
+Each of them has its own pros and cons.
+And you can try out all of them.

 Some methods may require more time to implement than others.
 After all, finding your purpose and what you want to do in life is not a sprint, but a marathon.

 So try to put in as much time for each method.
 What you want is to truly understand yourself, this is not a competition.

 My friend, take your time and go slow for each method.
 You don’t have to rush, and there’s no time limit.